The Serpent's Fall

 Jack shook his head.
 “No,” he said.
 “Is she in some kind of trouble?”

 Jack flashed a big smile.
 “Me?
-Oh, no. I am not hiding anyone.”
+Oh, no. I’m not hiding anyone.”

-He stepped aside and gestured with his hand for them to enter.
-“I do not want any trouble.
-Please come inside and look around if you wish.”
+He stepped aside and gestured for them to enter.
+“I don’t want any trouble.
+Please come in.
+Look around.”

 “Seen enough?”
 Jack said to the gang leader.